 PHOTOTHERAPY WORKSHOPS - GENERAL INFORMATION.

-For the re-enactment phototherapy workshop I need 5 days.
+For the re-enactment phototherapy workshop - 5 days.

 I can work within a minimum of 4 (long) days.